-Preparation - Next, your dentist will prepare the tooth or teeth to accommodate the porcelain veneers.
-A small amount of the natural tooth structure will need to be removed to allow the porcelain veneers to fit properly inside your mouth.
+Preparation – Next, your dentist will prepare the tooth or teeth to accommodate the porcelain veneers.
+A small amount of the natural tooth structure will need to be removed to allow them to fit properly inside your mouth.
 She will take an impression of the teeth that will be used to create the porcelain veneers.

 Provisional Dental Veneers – Typically, provisional dental veneers are placed over the teeth to keep them protected while the permanent dental veneers are being made at a dental laboratory.
 The provisional dental veneers would be made of plastic and temporarily sealed to the front of the teeth.

-Final Fit & Cementation - Because of the comprehensive planning up front, the final visit is relatively short and predicable.
+Final Fit & Cementation – Because of the comprehensive planning up front, the final visit is relatively short and predicable.
 We will try on the porcelain veneers and check them for fit, shape and color.
-The dentist will make any minor adjustments if needed before permanently bonding the porcelain veneers to the teeth.
+The dentist will make any minor adjustments if needed, before permanently bonding them to teeth.

 Porcelain Veneers FAQs